Science

 Curriculum intent

-The OLSJ Science department aim to ensure that all students:
+The OLSJ Science Department aims to ensure that all students:

-• Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry, and physics.
+• Develop deep scientific knowledge and conceptual understanding through the

 Assessment details